jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 Your victory in life automatically means their defeat–even if you aren’t in the same field.
 Your continued success activates deeply seeded insecurities about their abilities.

-Whether they try to damage you physically, mentally, or emotionally, even you’ll “get yo’ ass stuck up” by a hater.
+Whether they try to damage you physically, mentally, or emotionally, eventually you’ll “get yo’ ass stuck up” by a hater.
 They think it's better to beat you outside the game than to try and beat you in competition.

 It’s best to be secretive about your success until you are in a sufficient position to not be affected by their jealous attacks.